 Suppose you want your report readers to be able to look at overall sales metrics, but also highlight performance for individual district managers and different time frames.
 You could create separate reports or comparative charts.
 You could add filters in the Filters pane.
 Or you could use slicers.
 Slicers are another way of filtering.
-They narrow the portion of the dataset that is shown in the other report visualizations.
+They're displayed on the report page, and narrow the portion of the dataset that's shown in the other report visualizations.

 This article walks through creating and formatting a basic slicer, using the free Retail Analysis Sample.
 It also covers controlling which visuals are affected by a slicer, syncing with slicers on other pages, and filtering and formatting slicers.